MashukeAlam/Studysense/src/README.md

 	10. /src/SubjectView.html -> Not used.
 This is later integrated inside index.html file.

 # Some restrictions
-Please don't publish your personally modified version of this app to public without my knowledge. ** You can however use it in your own PC.
+Please don't publish your personally modified version of this app to public without my knowledge. :sunglasses: ** You can however use it in your own PC.

 <b>And please never mess with these files below:</b>
 	1. /src/about.html